 Motorola Accompli 008 Review: Display

 The Accompli 008’s display is large.
 For me, that is good.
-Allows for easy reading of SMS, emails and WAP pages.it is a touchscreen that you interact with using a stylus.
+It allows for easy reading of SMS, emails and WAP pages.it is a touchscreen that you interact with using a stylus.

 Motorola Accompli 008 Review: Text Input